More women than men die of heart disease every year: one death every minute.

 Women who smoke are nearly twice as likely to die of sudden cardiac death, compared to women who have never smoked.

 Women with congestive heart failure are more likely to also have diabetes and hypertension than men

 Women have worse in-hospital and long-term outcomes than men after myocardial infarction (heart attack).

 Death rates after coronary artery bypass grafts are higher for women.

 Women's Health Research Center faculty research: Dr. Merry Lindsey, PhD, studies heart disease in men and women.

-Women's Health Research Center faculty researh: Dr. Sean Didion, PhD, studies why more women die from cardiovascular disease thanr.
+Women's Health Research Center faculty research: Dr. Sean Didion, PhD, studies why more women die from cardiovascular disease than men.
 Michael Ryan, PhD, studies why more women develop lupus than do men.
 Dr. Jane Reckelhoff, PhD, and Marion Wofford, PhD, PM, study hypertension in women.

-Women's Health Research Center faculty research: Dr. Babbette LaMarca, PhD, Dr. James Martin, PhD, and Dr. Joey Granger, PhD, conduct research to find out what causes the hypertension in women with preeclampsia.
-Dr. Barbara Alexander, PhD, studies how high risk pregnancy, including hypertension during pregnancy, predisposes the children to cardiovascular disease later in life.
+Women's Health Research Center faculty research: Dr. Babbette LaMarca, PhD, Dr. James Martin, PhD, and Dr. Joey Granger, PhD, conduct research to find out what causes hypertension in women with preeclampsia.
+Dr. Barbara Alexander, PhD, studies how high-risk pregnancy, including hypertension during pregnancy, predisposes children to cardiovascular disease later in life.

 Women's Health Research Center faculty research: Dr. Lucio Miele, PhD, studies new treatments for breast cancer.
 Dr. Sharla Gayle Patterson is studying how exercise can protect against the spread of breast cancer.